STACK Frequently Asked Questions

 STACK is a highly sophisticated tool, but it has been designed to be as easy-to-use as possible for new teachers.
-We have a full author quickstart guide [LINK - TBD] as a step-by-step guide.
+Each STACK installation has built-in documentation, you can refer to the author quickstart guide on the demo site as a starting point.

 What are the system requirements for a STACK server?

 As STACK is a question type for Moodle, it should be able to be installed as part of any Moodle server.

 At the University of Edinburgh, STACK is installed on Debian, but it should be possible to install and run STACK on other Linux distros as well.

 More detailed information about STACK server system requirements is on the STACK wiki.